44cjohnson/CS35lFinalProj/README.md

 # Milestone

 A social fitness application for gym rats, weekend warriors, and spring-quarter burnouts.
-Users can share their workouts, view each other’s posts, and set new PR’s using our built-in stopwatch.
+Users can share their workouts, view and like each other’s posts, and set new PR’s using our built-in stopwatch.
 This application is our final project submission for our CS35l: Software Construction.

 ## Technologies